Reading Strategies

 The best way to know if you are comprehending material is to monitor your recall as you read.

-• Learn an active reading method to ensure you are staying engaged in the reading process.
-The SQ3R method is described in later in this section
+- Learn an active reading method such as the SQ3R (described later on this page) to ensure you are staying engaged in the reading process.

-• Try to recite details and main ideas after each section.
+- Try to recite details and main ideas after each section.
 The more you can recall the better the comprehension.
-If you find that you cannot recall much, break your reading up into smaller sections using the subheadings and again recite.
-Increase the section size as you see improvement.
+If you find you cannot recall much, break your reading up into smaller sections using the subheadings and recite again.
 Remember, concentration plays a large part in your ability to comprehend so assess your focus.

-• Do not slow down your reading speed to try and compensate for lack of comprehension.
+- Do not slow down your reading speed to try and compensate for lack of comprehension.
 Research tells us that reading at a slower speed often interferes with comprehension because it forces us to resort to word for word reading.
-Use and index card or ruler as a guide to keep focused and your eyes moving.

-• You should see improvement in comprehension as you learn to monitor your recall, practice and develop the habit of active reading, and increase your reading speed (next section).
+- You should see improvement in comprehension as you learn to monitor your recall, practice and develop the habit of active reading, and increase your reading speed.

 Reading Speed

 Increasing your reading speed can help you maximize your study time and develop additional skills for better learning efficiency.
-In order for reading speed to increase with effective results you must have the motivation to practice the necessary techniques and the desire to improve.
+In order for reading speed to increase with effective results, you must have the motivation to practice the necessary techniques and the desire to improve.
 Once you understand your present reading rate you can learn to increase your speed by practicing the hints described below.
-These hints are not to be confused with speed reading techniques that are best learned by taking a speed reading course for maximum benefit.
+These hints are not to be confused with speed reading techniques that are best learned by taking a speed reading course.

-• Most individuals fixate on each word.
+- Most individuals fixate on each word.
 To increase speed you should proactively focus on 2-4 words at a time.
-For example: Increasing my/ reading rate will/ help me maximize/ my study time.

-• Mouthing the words while you read slows down your reading speed because it forces your to focus on each word rather than groups of words.
+- Mouthing the words while you read slows down your reading speed because it forces you to focus on each word rather than groups of words.

-• Practice makes perfect therefore the more you read the more proficient you become.
-Practice will increase speed, vocabulary, comprehension, knowledge base...
+- The more you read, the more proficient you become at reading.
+Practice will increase speed, vocabulary, comprehension, and knowledge base.

-• The type of reading you need to do dictates the reading rate.
-If you are reading for detail you must read at a rate for comprehension.
-If you are reviewing, reading for general main ideas then skimming and using a faster rate is appropriate.
+- The type of reading you need to do dictates the reading rate.
+If you are reading for detail, you must read at a rate for comprehension.
+If you are reviewing and reading for general main ideas, then skimming and using a faster rate is appropriate.

-• To increase your speed you need to force yourself to read at a faster rate for short periods of time.
-Use a card or ruler to guide your speed and focus on the page.
-Go at a speed that is uncomfortable but you are still comprehending the material.
-This must be practiced daily.
-After practicing the above for a few days, retime yourself reading at an average rate and you should see a speed rate increase.
-The rate increase will only continue if you practice this technique.
-If you do not practice then your speed rate will revert back to your previous "comfortable" rate.
+- To increase your speed, you need to force yourself to read at a faster rate for short periods of time.
+Use an index card or ruler to guide your speed and focus on the page.
+Go at a speed that is uncomfortable, but you are still comprehending the material.
+After practicing for a few days, retime yourself reading at an average rate, and you should see a speed rate increase.
+The rate increase will only continue if you practice this technique daily.
 Remember to check for comprehension as your reading rate increases to ensure that you are increasing at appropriate increments to enhance learning.

-• You should never read at a rate that is slower than your average rate.
+- Do not read at a rate that is slower than your average rate.
 Research shows a correlation between reading rate and comprehension.
-Slower speed does not guarantee a better understanding of the material, in fact, research implies that increasing the rate of speed often results in higher comprehension.
-While you are increasing your reading rate, it is important to constantly monitor your comprehension by periodically recalling details and main ideas to ensure that you are not forcing a speed that might hinder rather than enhance your reading efficiency.
+Slower speed does not guarantee a better understanding of the material.
+In fact, research implies that increasing the rate of speed often results in higher comprehension.
+While you are increasing your reading rate, it is important to monitor your comprehension by periodically recalling details and main ideas.

 SQ3R - SURVEY, QUESTION, READ, RECITE, REVIEW

-This is an active reading method that, although will seem time consuming in the beginning, will enhance your reading comprehension and learning efficiency
+SQ3R is an active reading method to enhance your reading comprehension and learning efficiency.

 SURVEY

-If it is a new book make sure you take a few minutes to look over the table of contents.
-Bring your syllabus out and look to see how your professor broke the book chapters up - is the professor following the format of the book or is he/she changing how the order of the chapters will be read.
+If it is a new book, make sure you take a few minutes to look over the table of contents.
+Check your syllabus to see how your professor broke the book chapters up - is the professor following the format of the book or is he/she changing how the order of the chapters will be read.

 Survey the entire chapter before you start reading so that you become familiar with what will be presented and how much time you need.

-• Look at the end of the chapter aids - questions, summaries... this will give you an idea of what the author feels is important and help you select the main ideas as you read
+- Look at the end of the chapter aids such questions and summaries which will give you an idea of what the author thinks is important and help you select the main ideas as you read.

-• Look to see how important terminology is presented (in bold, italic...).
-If there is a lot of terminology you should bring out index cards and create a terminology index as you read
+- Look to see how important terminology is presented (e.g. in bold or italic).
+If there is a lot of terminology, you should use index cards to note the terminology as you read.

 READ